-Nowadays, I'm the principal of a small IT and software consulting firm in New York called Three Phase Computing.
+Until September 2014, I was the principal of a small IT and software consulting firm in New York called Three Phase Computing.

 I used to be the director of operations (and a "senior engineer") Omnipod (now MessageLabs, which has since become Symantec) in New York from November 1999 to April 2005.
 (Actually, some part of that time I was working for the now-moribund Tempest Software.)
 I was adjunct assistant professor of computer science at the Columbia University Department of Computer Science.
 I still do adjunct instruction at Fordham College at Lincoln Center as an adjunct in their department of CS.

 Before that, I was at Polaris Asset Management from 1997 until it was rudely closed in September 1999.

 I used to be a systems programmer at Columbia University for AcIS (neé CUCCA) in the Unix and IBM groups.
 I graduated from Columbia in 1990 with a major in physics and mathematics.